 Map social media

-- Story Map Tour—Present a sequential, place-based narrative in the form of a series of geotagged photos and captions linked to an interactive map.
+Use the Story Map Tour app to include social media content in your map to supplement your message with content related to your theme and location.
+Present a sequential, place-based narrative in the form of a series of geotagged photos and captions linked to an interactive map.

 Provide local information

 Use these apps to highlight the resources available at a location.
 Options include highlighting all of the features within a certain distance of a location and informing a user that their address is located within a certain geographic area.